davidcarboni/auth-jwt/README.md

  * An auth component
  * An example client app
- * The auth component takes in usernames and passwords and returns a JWT signed with a key-pair owned by the auth component
+ * The auth component takes in a `user_id` and `password` and returns a JWT signed with the private owned by the auth instance
- * The auth component publishes the public key on a rest endpoint
+ * Auth instances publish the public keys of all instances (identified by a key ID represented as `kid` in the JWT header) on an endpoint
- * Preferred interaction is a json username/password request, with a JWT response, where the client is expected to store the JWT
+ * Preferred interaction is a json `username`/`password` request, with a JWT response, where the client is expected to store the JWT
- * Fallback interaction is a form post, with the JWT stored server-side and a token returned to the client in a cookie on the response
+ * Fallback interaction is a form post, with the JWT stored server-side and a `session_id` returned to the client in the response cookie
- * The intent of having these two interactions is to be able to support non-javascript users and users of browsers that do not provide local storage
+ * The intent of having a fallback interaction mode is to be able to support non-javascript users and users of browsers that do not provide local storage
- * The client passes the JWT, or cookie, to the app it wishes to be served by.
+ * Once the client has a JWT or `session_id` cookie, this is passed to the app the client wishes to be served by.
+ * If necessary, the app contacts auth to exchange the `session_id` for a JWT
-   The app then exchanges the cookie for a JWT if necessary, requests the public key from the auth component, verifies the integrity of the JWT and then provides service according to the autorisations contained in the token (user and AD roles).
+ * The app requests public keys from auth in order to verify the integrity of the JWT and, if the signature is valid, provides service according to the autorisations contained in the token (user and AD roles).

 ## Questions